92959/CapCut-MacOS-Archive/README.md

 Google and NVIDIA versions are captured with help from [WayBack Machine](https://web.archive.org/web/*/https://lf16-capcut.faceulv.com/obj/capcutpc-packages-us/packages*).

-Beta versions don't have their Google and NVIDIA counterparts.
+Beta versions don't have any brand-name counterparts.

 Any version below 2.2.0 will only have its Google counterpart.